esdrasbeleza/sbt-findtags/README.md

 Not available yet
 -----------------

-This plugin is not available to download from any repository.
+This plugin is not available to download from any repository yet.
 If you want to try it, you can compile its source code and run `publishLocal` on sbt.

 Adding to your project